 Over the past six years I have served ASHR as an at-large member, membership coordinator, and vice president.
 In that time, I have watched ASHR’s membership steadily grow under the leadership of past presidents Ned O’Gorman, Dave Tell, and Susan Jarratt.
 Their dedication to keeping membership rates low while providing affordable, high-quality programming through the ASHR Symposium, panels at NCA, and RSA Summer Institutes is a testament to their vision for the organization.

 The society’s journal, Advances in the History of Rhetoric, now edited by Arthur Walzer and published by Taylor and Francis/Routledge, has also continued to reach a larger readership and receive more submissions than ever before.
 It is an honor to step into the ASHR presidency and continue the work of those who came before me.

-At the moment, I am planning the 2016 ASHR Symposium: Rhetoric in situ.
-The program currently features keynote lectures from top scholars in Communication (Dave Tell), English (Richard Leo Enos), and Landscape Architecture (Diane Favro) as well as research from scholars in all phases of their careers on many periods in the history of rhetoric—5th century Athens through the contemporary American cityscape.
-I hope you will take a second to browse the program and consider joining us in Atlanta on May 26-27, just prior to RSA.
-Thanks to the hard work of our Steering Committee and sponsors, the Symposium is free for ASHR members.
+I recently planned the 2016 ASHR Symposium: Rhetoric in situ.
+The program featured keynote lectures from top scholars in Communication (Dave Tell), English (Richard Leo Enos), and Landscape Architecture (Diane Favro) as well as research from scholars in all phases of their careers on many periods in the history of rhetoric—5th century Athens through the contemporary American cityscape.
+Take a second to browse the final program.
+Thanks to the hard work of our Steering Committee and sponsors, the Symposium was free for ASHR members.

 Kathleen S. Lamp, Department of English, Arizona State University